SarahLKatz/gatsby-portfolio/src/blogs/05-2019/12-sample-interview.md

 The interviewer shared some information about the company before asking some questions about my experience and interests.
 I was then asked some questions testing my knowledge of JavaScript principles, followed by a code challenge testing my React and Redux knowledge.

 **The Third Interview: More Code**
 For two weeks, I didn't hear back from the company.
 I told myself that I was going to wait one more day and then email the person I had originally spoken with just to get confirmation that I wasn't moving on in the process.
 And then ...
 I got an email asking if I was interested in the position and another video interview.
-I confirmed that I was, and we scheduled the second video for a few days later.
+I confirmed that I was, and we scheduled the second video interview for a few days later.

 This interview was another coding challenge - this one involving vanilla JavaScript and some logical thinking.
 With a little help from my interviewers, I was able to optimize my code and make it more readable.